IBM/BluePic/README.md

 To utilize push notification capabilities on Bluemix, you need to configure a notification provider.
 For BluePic, you should configure credentials for the Apple Push Notification Service (APNS).
 Luckily, Bluemix has [instructions](https://console.ng.bluemix.net/docs/services/mobilepush/t_push_provider_ios.html) to walk you through that process.

 Please note that you'd need to upload a ```.p12``` certificate to Bluemix and enter the password for it, as mentioned in the [instructions](https://console.ng.bluemix.net/docs/services/mobilepush/t_push_provider_ios.html).
-Once you've completed the appropriate steps with Apple and Bluemix, just make sure the `bluemix.plist` was correctly updated in step 5.

 Lastly, remember that push notifications will only show up on a physical iOS device.